Eleven-am/pondSocket/README.md

 - `user: UserData`: The user data associated with the client.

-- `client: Client`: The Client instance associated with the request.
+- `channel: Channel`: The Channel instance associated with the request.

 ### JoinResponse